-Twitter Formula to Unleash a Dynamic Personal Brand
+How to Use Twitter to Unleash a Dynamic Personal Brand

 1. Define Your Mission and Vision

-Before you embark on your Twitter marketing campaign, determine what your mission and vision is for this social network.
+Before you launch your Twitter account, determine your mission and vision for this social network.

-Whether your overall goal is to boost brand awareness or connect with quality leads, Twitter can put you in front of the right people if you know who they are and what they are looking for.
+… Twitter can put you in front of the right people if you know who and what they’re looking for.

 2. Know Your Customer

-Take a moment to think about who your customers are and why they are using Twitter to connect and engage with your business.
+Take a moment to think about who your customers are and why they’re using Twitter to connect and engage with a business like yours.

-Are they seeking information, insight, a forum to be heard, a place to share their passion for your product or service?
+Are they seeking information, insight, a forum to be heard, or do they need a place to share their passion for your company?
 My guess is that it’s a little bit of each.

-Give your past, current and prospective clients a way to virtually connect with you on a daily basis.
+Give your past, current, and prospective customers a way to virtually connect with you daily.

 3. Translate Your Brand

-- How does my brand make people feel and how will that be seen, heard and felt online?
+- How does your brand make people feel, and how will that be seen, heard, and felt on Twitter?

-- How will my content extend the mission and vision of my brand?
+- How will your Twitter strategy extend the mission and vision of your brand?

 4. Find Your Message and Voice

-- Include the necessary keywords or catch phrases within your profile to clearly express who you are and what your brand is all about.
+- Include relevant keywords within your profile to clearly express who you are and what your brand is about.

-- Keep the language used in your Twitter profile professional and consistent with your additional online properties.
+- Keep the language used in your Twitter profile professional and consistent with your website and other social networks.

 5. Use Relevant Hashtags

 An easy way to begin your hashtag research is through your competition.
-What hashtags are they using on a daily basis?
+What hashtags are they using daily?
 Now take those hashtags and research the frequency and effectiveness of each one.

 Both offer a detailed analysis of each hashtag and will provide a list of those who have recently used it.
-You will now be able to see what additional hashtags they are using as well.
+You can now see what additional hashtags they are using.

-Begin to build out a list of relevant hashtags that you will scatter throughout your tweets. of their use and ho to build your personal brand.
+Begin to build a list of relevant hashtags that you can scatter throughout your tweets.

 6. Connect with Industry Leaders